Richie Mo'unga: Club career

 In 2018, Mo'unga started in 12 games for the Crusaders.
 This included a Man of the Match performance in the Super Rugby Final played in Christchurch, New Zealand where he scored 17 points to lead the Crusaders to their second consecutive title.

 Mo'unga had a poor start to the 2019 Super Rugby season, beginning the season with a low kicking percentage.
 Despite his poor start to the season, Mo'unga eventually kicked on, finishing the Crusaders "three peat" season as one of the competition's highest points scorers, second only to Handré Pollard from the Bulls.
 Mo'unga scored 20 points in the semifinal, as well as 14 points in the final, which was a win over the Jaguares.

 On the 5 November, Mo'unga played for the South Island in the 2020 North vs South rugby union match.

-Since the start of 2020 Mo'unga has become one of the best first five-eighth in New Zealand with outstanding performances during Super Rugby, leading the Crusaders to Super Rugby Aotearoa titles in both 2020 and 2021 and again in the 2022 Super Rugby Pacific season with the side now having won six years in a row.
+Since the start of 2020, Mo'unga has become one of the first five-eighth in New Zealand with performances during Super Rugby, leading the Crusaders to Super Rugby Aotearoa titles in both 2020 and 2021 and again in the 2022 Super Rugby Pacific season with the side now having won six years in a row.